 Red Flag Situations When You Lead With The Consistency Strength

-These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the talent theme of Consistency.
+These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the Consistency strength.
 They could even make you want to quit the team if they get really bad.
 So I’ll give you a couple of these to be on watch for — because if they fester, you might become detached or disengaged at work.

 Here are a couple of Red flags for the Consistency strength (talent theme):

 Constant Customization.
 If you lead through the Consistency strength, you might prefer stable routines and clear guidelines.
 If you do, you could feel very drained at work if all processes seem to be up for negotiation and tweaking.
 You have a keen eye for standardization and ways it could serve your team or customers better.
 If you feel like you constantly have to battle people to get them to follow the guidelines, it could be a real soul-suck for you.